Goldfish Warning!

 Goldfish Warning! (きんぎょ注意報!, Kingyo Chūihō!) is a Japanese manga series written and illustrated by Neko Nekobe which ran in Nakayoshi.
-A 54-episode anime television series aired on TV Asahi from January 12, 1991 through February 29, 1992.
+A 54-episode anime television series aired on TV Asahi from January 12, 1991, through February 29, 1992.
 Each episode of the anime contained two 11-minute stories, often unconnected with each other.
 A short film was released in 1992.
 The anime was made into an anime comic format with six episodes per volume.
 The first volume was released on July 25, 1991.

 After the end of the series, most of the anime's staff moved on to Sailor Moon (which would succeed this series in its timeslot), including director Junichi Sato and music composer Takanori Arisawa.
 Many references to Goldfish Warning! are made in Sailor Moons first season.

 A complete DVD set of the series was released on March 24, 2005.

 Plot

 The manga tells the story about 14-year-old girl named Chitose Fujinomiya, who was formerly rich girl, but is currently an orphan who was kicked out of her super-elite school, Tokai no Gakuen (City's Academy), and is shunned by her former friends.
-She is sent to a rural public school, Inaka no Chugakkō (Country's Jr. High School), where very needy, and even pigs, oxen and chickens are students.
+She is sent to a rural public school, Inaka no Chugakkō (Country's Jr. High School), where very needy students and even pigs, oxen and chickens are students.

 The only possession Chitose has left is a pink goldfish named Gyopi, given to her by her beloved father, and is very valuable.
 Her family's attorney attempts to steal Gyopi, but is foiled by Chitose's new schoolmates, namely Wapiko, a simple girl who can outrun almost anything and is well-liked in school.
 As it turns out, Chitose isn't poor; the attorney was merely hiding her inheritance for himself.
-Instead of going back to the super rich school, she buys the rural school and attempts to transform it into a refined school to compete with that of her rival/former best friend, but the students of the rural school don't want to be refined.
+Instead of going back to her former elite school, she buys the rural school and attempts to transform it into a refined school to compete with her former school but the students of the rural school don't want the school changed.